yezz123/JeffQL/README.md

 # JeffQL

-A Simple fastAPI authentication & Login API using GraphQL and JWT.
+A Simple FastAPI authentication & Login API using GraphQL and JWT.

 ## Getting Started